cloudforet-io/api-doc/notification/v1/notification.md

 > **POST** /notification/v1/notifications/read
 >

-> Change the notifications to read status.
+> Change the notifications to read status.When the notification is created, the is_read value is False, and when the set_read method is used, the read state can be changed.

 | Type | Message |
 | :--- | :--- |